 Many of our eLibrary products have a free app available for you to download for free.
 From your mobile device you will be able to access eBooks, eAudibooks, eMagazines and music.
 Find them all here

 How many items can I borrow?

-RRL library members may borrow a maximum of 20 items in total, with a limit of 6 DVDs.
+RRL library members may borrow a maximum of 30 items in total.

 How will I know when my materials are due?

 At the time of borrowing, you will receive a date due slip with your borrowed items.
 Keep this slip as a record of items borrowed and when they are due.
 You can also access your own records through Member Services.
 If you have registered an email address on joining, you will receive a courtesy email notifying you that your loans are soon due.